RamaneekGill/dicom-batch-loader/README.md

 This is because the channels axis should have value 1 as per Keras documentation.
 Going to stay true to the time and submit regardless.

+Most time has been spent on research and understanding the problem, some docstrings may be out of date.